andresmadeddie/expressmongotest/README.md

 ## Purpose
 This repository is a simple test project for Express and MongoDB.
-Important Notes

 ## Important Notes
-- The repository does not include the node_modules folder or the .env file.
+- The repository does not include the `node_modules` folder or the .env file.
 - You can easily recreate these as follows:

 1. Environment Variables
-An .env file is optional because the default configuration already connects to MongoDB and starts the HTTP server.
+An `.env` file is optional because the default configuration already connects to MongoDB and starts the HTTP server.
 If you want to create one, add it to the project root with the following content:
   ```
   # MongoDB connection string for local database (MONGODB)